 Community + Human Development (915) 212-0138HHSP@elpasotexas.gov

 HHSP was established during the 81st Texas Legislature through an appropriations rider and codified during the 82nd Texas Legislature.
-The Texas Department of Community Affairs (TDHCA) administers the funding to the eight largest cities in support of services to homeless individuals and families.
+The Texas Department of Community Affairs (TDHCA) administers funding to the eight largest cities in support of services to homeless individuals and families.
 Cities currently served through HHSP include Arlington, Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, and San Antonio.

-Agencies who are eligible to apply include:
+Agencies that are eligible to apply include:

 General set-aside – agencies currently administering Homelessness Prevention and/or Rapid Rehousing Assistance programs; and who are able to provide case management as part of their Homeless Prevention and/or Rapid Rehousing Assistance programs.
 2021-2022 projections (based on an analysis of previous years’ allocations) for the general homeless population is $348,133.